Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 What You Need to Grow a Healthy Spider Plant

-- A healthy spider plant (Chlorophytum comosum): Start with a small plant or a pup.
+- A healthy spider plant: Start with a small plant or a pup.

-- Pot: One with drainage holes is ideal.
-Spider plants don’t like to sit in water.
+- Pot: It’ll need to have drainage holes.
+Spider plants hate having to sit in water.

-- Potting soil: A well-draining, light potting mix.
+- Potting soil: A light potting mix that drains well.

 Finding the Perfect Spot for Your Spider Plant

-Spider plants are relatively easy-going when it comes to light.
-They thrive in bright, indirect sunlight but can tolerate lower light conditions.
+Spider plants are pretty laid back when it comes to light.
+They do best in bright, indirect light but can still do well in less light too.

 Ideal Light Conditions:

-- Avoid direct sunlight: Too much sun can cause leaf burn.
+- Avoid direct sunlight: Too much sun can cause the leaves to burn.

 Common Mistakes:

-- Placing in too dark a spot: Growth may slow down and you might notice pale, leggy leaves.
+- Placing in too dark a spot: Grpwth will slow to a half and you’ll get pale and leggy leaves.

-- Exposing to direct afternoon sun: This can fry your plant and leave it with nasty looking brown edges.
+- Exposing to direct afternoon sun: Burnt plant with nasty brown edges on the leaves.

 Watering

-Watering is the trickiest part of spider plant care for many people.
-They don’t need too much but they don’t want to dry out either.
+Watering can be the hardest part of spider plant care.
+They don’t need too much but they don’t want to be drying out either.

-Inconsistent watering can lead to browning tips on the leaves though.
+If you water inconsistently you run the risk of the leaves getting browning tips though.
 It’s tricky.
-So how do you strike the perfect balance?
+So how do you strike the right balance?

 How Often Should You Water?

-- Spring and summer: Water your spider plant once a week or when the top inch of soil feels dry.
+- Spring and summer: Water your spider plant once a week.
+Or check and see if the top inch of the soil it’s in is dry.
+If so then water.

-- Fall and winter: Reduce watering to once every two to three weeks.
-They don’t need much when they’re not actively growing.
+- Fall and winter: Bring the watering down to once every two or three weeks.
+When they’re not growing they don’t need a lot.

 Watering Tips:

-- Check the soil: Stick your finger into the soil about an inch deep.
-If it feels dry then it’s time to water.
+- Check the soil: If the soil feels dry after you’ve put your fingers in then you know it’s time to water.

 - Use room temperature water: Cold water can shock the roots especially in winter.